aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/voting.md

 <code>early_resolution_vote_threshold: option::Option&lt;u128&gt;</code>
 </dt>
 <dd>
  Optional.
 Early resolution threshold.
-If specified, the proposal can be resolved early if the total number of yes or no votes passes this threshold.
- For example, this can be set to 50% of the total supply of the voting token, so if > 50% vote yes or no, the proposal can be resolved before expiration.
+If specified, the proposal can be resolved early if the total<br/> number of yes or no votes passes this threshold.<br/> For example, this can be set to 50% of the total supply of the voting token, so if &gt; 50% vote yes or no,<br/> the proposal can be resolved before expiration.
 </dd>
 <dt>
 <code>yes_votes: u128</code>
 </dt>
 <dd>
- Number of votes for each outcome. u128 since the voting power is already u64 and can add up to more than u64 can hold.
+ Number of votes for each outcome.<br/> u128 since the voting power is already u64 and can add up to more than u64 can hold.
 </dd>
 <dt>
 <code>no_votes: u128</code>